-- my face roller (which I’m keeping, but decided to get rid of the box it was in)
+- my face roller (which I’m keeping, but I did get rid of the box it was in)

 Now that you’ve done the hard work of going through all of your items and deciding what to keep, it’s important to put a system in place to keep things organized moving forward.

-My biggest tip is assign everything a place.
+My biggest tip is to assign everything a place.

 I’m a huge fan of small bags or pouches for things like my toiletries, make up and electronic cords.

 For my larger clothing items I use packing cubes (similar to these on Amazon).
-If you carry a large backpack you might not find them as useful, but if you carry a suitcase then I swear by them!!
+This is my first time using packing and I swear by them now!

-Once you have items grouped into pouches then you can figure out the best method of packing them in your suitcase/backpack.
+Once you have items grouped into pouches then you can figure out the best method of packing them in your suitcase or backpack.
 I liken it to packing the trunk of a car when moving.

 Think about what items you use infrequently and pack them in first with your most regularly used items being packed on top.

-If you’re like me and have been told that rolling your clothes is the most efficient way to pack then I’m here to tell you WE WERE WRONG.
+If you’re like me and have been told that rolling your clothes is the most efficient way to pack, I’m here to change your mind.

-Although I went through all of Marie Kondo’s teachings I was still skeptical on this point (LOL seriously, why?!)
+Although I went through all of Marie Kondo’s lessons and found them immensely useful, I was still skeptical on this one point (LOL seriously, why?!)

-I decided to reach out to a friend of mine, Erin Mursch with Organized for Good, who also happens to be a KonMari Consultant.
+I decided to reach out to a friend of mine, Erin Mursch, owner of Organized for Good and a KonMari Consultant.